jladdjr/steno/README.md

 a free, open source [stenography](https://www.artofchording.com/introduction/how-steno-works.html) engine.
 An attempt was made to preserve the history of these files when copying them from the Plover repository[^1][^2].

+This repository also contains dictionaries from Paul Fioravanti's [plover-q-and-a Plover plugin](https://github.com/paulfioravanti/plover-q-and-a/tree/main/examples/dictionaries).
+An attempt was made to preserve the history of these files when copying them into this repository.[^3].

 This repository also has commands to dynamically retrieve other helpful dictionaries as described in more detail in the following sections.